donderom/stemerge/README.md

 ## Usage

-Just specify the language code of a word you'd like to stem like this:
+Just specify the language code of the word you'd like to stem, like this:

 ```erlang
 stemerge:stem("stemerge", "en")
 ```

-or call ```stem/1``` API of any available stemmer separately:
+or call the ```stem/1``` API of any available stemmer separately:

 ```erlang
 stemerge_no:stem("havneeier")